A fast-marching algorithm for non-monotonically evolving fronts

 \subsubsection{Computational time}

+Recall that, in what follows, $n=2$ and $m$ is the number of points sampling $\CC_{0}$.
 We first bound the number of operations in one iteration of the main loop.
 Finding the minimum among $\NB$ can be done in $\mathcal{O}(\log m)$ iterations using a binary heap \cite{Sethian}.
 Finding the $L$ closest neighbours of $p_{a}$ among $\Aa$, where $L$ is typically $\sim 10$ requires $\sim mL$ number of operations.
 (Since $\Aa$ is ordered in time, it is only necessary to look at the tail of the list.)